Glutathione is one of the most powerful compounds your body produces. Doctors affectionately refer to it as "the mother of all antioxidants."

 But as you age, take on stress, come into contact with environmental toxins, and battle sickness, your body drifts from that ideal state.

 As a result, your body loses the ability to create the necessary amount of glutathione.
-That leads to greater vulnerability to illness and viruses such as the common cold, flu and inflammatory conditions like arthritis.
+That leads to greater vulnerability to illness and viruses such as

 Medical experts have made note of significantly decreased glutathione levels in those suffering from just about every illness imaginable.